brottobhmg/bruteforce-wallet-balance/README.md

 The number after "url endpoint" is the number of address that append to link when make the request.
 If your endpoint support only one address per request put 1.

 ## Don't have API keys ?
-There is three free keys inside the .exe file.
+The .exe file in releases page have three free api without limit.

 ## Setup
 Run ```pip install name_module``` to install missing modules